Mapping a City's Flow Using #UberData

-Just a reminder of how this works: here is San Francisco’s network visualizing the probability that a ride starts in one neighborhood and ends in another:
+Here is San Francisco’s network visualizing the probability that a ride starts in one neighborhood and ends in another:

 The neighborhoods are outlined in grey and at the centroid of each neighborhood is a circle, the size of which represents the proportion of rides that flow out of that neighborhood.
 The circles are colored according to which statistically-identified subnetwork they belong.
 Every neighborhood that sends a ride in has a line of the same color as the source neighborhood connecting it to its destination.
 The weight of each line represents the proportion of rides that go from the source neighborhood to its target.
 (Technically speaking this is a weighted digraph.)

 In this case, as with before, most of the action is going on between neighborhoods in a radius around downtown San Francisco.
 What about the other cities?

 What can we do with this information?
 Well we can identify networks of “related” neighborhoods that are the “hub” of the city, into and out of which the most people flow.

 Here are the most tightly connected neighborhood pairs for each city:

 - Boston: Back Bay-Beacon Hill / Boston Central

 - Chicago: Near North Side with itself (…guess people don’t want to leave!)

 - LA: WeHo with itself

 - Philadelphia: City Center West / City Center East